Wapitiii/xiaomi-book-s-12-4-drivers/README.md

 # Xiaomi Book S 12'4 drivers

+NOTE: I don't own this device anymore, so there won't be any updates.
+Recovery image and firmware downloads will still stay though.

 Drivers exported from a Xiaomi Book S 12'4

 Installed OS was Windows 11 22000.0